 Not only do you get a fun crunch for the Xanthoxylum berries and the black pepper, the scent of the Szechuan peppercorns completely penetrates the meat, cracking open a bag of the stuff is like getting slapped firmly in the face with a stalk of lemongrass, hard.

-If you have some berries laying around, try your hand at a batch sometime, or remember next season and pick some of your own, you won't regret it, all I have to say is:
+If you have some berries laying around, try your hand at a batch sometime, or remember next season and pick some of your own, you won't regret it.
+They're crunchy, spicy, salty, and addictive.

 The recipe is super straightforward, toss some thin slices of meat (I like to pound them) with seasonings, let it sit overnight, then press all the crunchy, spice goodies into the slices before drying to help them stick, some will fall off, just peppercorns in a bag of Jack Links, but that's ok.
 Shoot, even if ever single berry falls off you will still get the flavor of the berries, like I said, it penetrates and perfumes the meat completely.